Deeves/TinyMUD/README.md

   - `server/world.py` — very small world model: Rooms, Players, NPC lists

 See also: docs/architecture.md for a gentle code tour and data flow diagrams.

+Great first contributions: add new locations (rooms), add NPC names, or tweak the AI persona.
+Make the world your own!

 ## Prerequisites